pghalliday/multiplex-stream/README.md

 ## Features

 - should provide multiple readable/writable streams over a single carrier stream
-- should behave correctly with intermediate flow control where data events may get merged
-- should behave correctly with intermediate flow control where data events may get split
+- should behave correctly with intermediate flow control where data events may get split and/or concatenated
+- should allow the downstream connection to write data first
+- should allow a stream to be named

 ## Installation